aesop

 Random Fable from Aesop's Online Exhibit

-The Hare and the Tortoise
+The Flea and the Ox

 To display another random fable, just hit